-2.4.
-Impact of the Pension Schemes Act 2021
+2.4.4 Impact Of The Pension Schemes Act 2021

-The Pension Schemes Act 2021 (PSA 2021) became law in February 2021 and many of the provisions have yet to come into force.
+The Pension Schemes Act 2021 (PSA 2021) became law in February 2021 and many of the provisions are coming into force.
+For instance , the tax treat of the collective money purchase arrangement (also known as collective defined contribution (CDC) schemes) is a new type of pension provision introduced , and Finance Act 2021, Schedule 5 (Pension Schemes: Collective Money Purchae Benefits)(Appointed Day) regulations 2022 SI 2022/874 appointed 1 August 2022 allows for the CDC pension tax relief provisions to operate fairly.
 The wide-ranging nature of this will impact the risk assessment, processes and controls related to the regulated requirements.
-There are new criminal offences, for instance, of up to 7 years in prison and/or a fine of £1millon for putting accrued benefits at risk, and up to two years in prison and a fine for knowingly or recklessly providing the Regulator with misleading information.
+There are new criminal offences, for instance, of up to 7 years in prison and/or a fine of £1 millon for putting accrued benefits at risk, and up to two years in prison and a fine for knowingly or recklessly providing the Regulator with misleading information.
 The Act amends the scheme specific funding regime of the Pensions Act 2004 and will sit alongside a new DB funding code.
 The revised regime is likely to be in place during 2022 and will require a regularly reviewed funding and investment strategy which set how trustees intend to make sure that scheme benefits can be met over the longer term which set dates for the intended funding level and investments.

 Regulations have been issued in relation to climate change.
-Schemes with net assets exceeding £5billion at the scheme year ending on or after 1 March 2020, authorised master trusts and authorised money purchase schemes will need to comply from 1 October 2021 with the requirements for trustees to assess, manage and report on climate-related risks in line with the recommendations of the taskforce on climate-related financial disclosures (TCFD).
-Schemes with net assets exceeding £1billion at the scheme year ending on or after 1 March 2020 will need to comply from 1 October 2022.
+Schemes with net assets exceeding £5billion at the scheme year ending on or after 1 March 2020, authorised master trusts and authorised money purchase schemes need to comply from 1 October 2021 with the requirements for trustees to assess, manage and report on climate-related risks in line with the recommendations of the taskforce on climate-related financial disclosures (TCFD).
+Schemes with net assets exceeding £1billion at the scheme year ending on or after 1 March 2020 need to comply from 1 October 2022.
 The TCFD report is due in these cases within 7 months of next scheme year-end.